 Holidays are one of those occasions where it is not only acceptable to indulge yourself – it is basically a requirement!
 No holiday or trip is complete without some self-pampering.
 Make sure that at every point of your journey you set aside a little time to rest and relax and revitalize!
 It doesn’t matter where you are, where you’ve been, or where you are heading, every single day you deserve some time to yourself.

-Allowing stress to build until it triggers travel burnout is not good for you and if you don’t end up enjoying your travel adventure, then afterwards you won’t be able to look back on it as a happy and worthwhile experience.
+Allowing stress to build until it triggers travel burnout is not good for you and if you don’t end up enjoying your travel adventure, then afterward you won’t be able to look back on it as a happy and worthwhile experience.
 Travelling is no good if you aren’t enjoying it and gaining something from it, so make sure that you make all your memories the best they can be.

 Recognise the Good